Google Fiber Was Doomed from the Start

 [edit] here in Austin (where they didn't lose the lobbying war) it's full steam ahead.
 They have been continually spreading across city.
 Dug trenches at coworker's house last week.

 When I was reading about Google Cloud Spanner, something struck me.
-Google Cloud Spanner was able to do what it does, not because of atomic clocks, but because Google has super-reliable private fiber.
+Google Cloud Spanner was able to do what it does, not because of atomic clocks, but because Google has super-reliable private fiber that connects their data centers together.
 And I started wondering -- what was the hidden purpose of Google Fiber -- aside from stirring up the consumer broadband market?

 I don't know if this is Google's response to those ISPs taking a different approach than they wanted, or if this is symptomatic of the company changing overall.
 Judging by the other ISP's marketing campaigns, competition doesn't seem to be the real message.
 That's a whole other can of worms.